-The -mstrmode off mode is most efficient for display list applications that do not perform glGetxxx() calls (GL state queries) in every frame.
+The -mstrmode off mode is most efficient for applications that do not perform glGetxxx() calls (GL state queries) in every frame since querying GL state requires round-trip communication to a slave.
 The master process does not render; it only packs and distributes GL calls to all slave processes.
-Slave processes render and one special slave process tracks GL state for occasional glGetxxx() calls.
+Slave processes render and one special slave process tracks GL state for any occasional glGetxxx() calls.
 Figure 3-1 illustrates running in -mstrmode off mode.